Whitecat18/Windows-Activator/README.md

 ## STEPS BEFORE RUNNING THIS PROGRAM

-1. DISABLE YOUR ANTIVIRUS WHEN USING THIS TOOL
+1. DISABLE YOUR ANTIVIRUS WHEN USING THIS TOOL.
 2. IF YOU ARE ACTIVATING YOUR WINDOWS10 MACHINE AGAIN OR REACTIVATTION FOLLOW THE BELOW STEPS IN open with administrator CMD.
 ```
   > slmgr /upk